miroi/bagel_manual/source/quickstart/how_to_run_bagel.rst

    $ export MKL_NUM_THREADS=16

 The default value for $BAGEL_NUM_THREADS is copied from $OMP_NUM_THREADS or the number of available CPU cores.
-It is generally recommended to set this variable such that BAGEL_NUM_THREEADS times the number of MPI processes equals the number of available cores on your machine.
+It is generally recommended to set this variable such that BAGEL_NUM_THREADS times the number of MPI processes equals the number of available cores on your machine.

 =======================